Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 5. Finish the transmit and receive tasks as usual

-6. Clear fire-request on master trigger
+6. Re-configure the master and slaves to clear fire requests and re-arm.

-        Steps 3 through may be repeated as neccessary.
+        Steps 1 through 5 may be repeated as neccessary.

 7. Disable triggering on all slaves